thenativeweb/temp--performance-workshop/README.md

-# Example app
+# performance workshop

-This app has a bunch of performance problems!

-See if you can fix them all.
+This repository contains notes from the workshop and an example app, that shows different performance optimization techniques.

+In the [`./example-app/src/pages`](./example-app/src/pages) directory, you can find several pages that illustrate the various concepts.

+[NOTES.md](./NOTES.md) contains the workshop notes.

 ## Starting the app